cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Cuomo/Fiber Part (PDF 3).md

 ![[Network Infrastructures/images/84.png]]
 The only way is to have centralized control of it.
 Who control the upstream is the OLT.
-OLT perform a probing of the ONU. this probing is used to be sure of the distance of ONU. distance is taken to have a precisely control of the scheduling transmission considering the propagation delay.
+OLT perform a probing of the ONU. this probing is used to be sure of the distance of ONU.
+**distance** is taken to have a precisely control of the scheduling transmission considering the propagation delay.
 In terms or receiving, the OLT is a photodiode, receive the light.
-The light arrives with different attenuation and different power.
+The light arrives with different attenuation and different **power**.
 The idea is to say to user to transmit at power that is configured in a way that when this power arrives at OLT is equal for everybody.
 This mechanism need a coordination, the protocol is complicated because everything is controlled by OLT.
-Thanks to this we are able di transmit in TDMA in two directions and all works well.
+Thanks to this we are able to transmit in TDMA in two directions and all works well.

 All this is done in Passive optical network and this is mostly based on two main standards:
 - EPON (E: Ethernet)